dimraven/prototype/README.md

 A problem I had to solve early on was which side was the master of the creation and deletion of the memory of "scriptable" instances.
 The solution I ended up with was something of a hybrid.
-When a new instance is created and **registered** it creates a Lua table internally and keeps it's reference using (**luaL_ref**).
-We then put the instance and the className inside it.
+When a new instance is created and **registered** it creates a Lua table internally and keeps it's reference using **luaL_ref**.
+We then put the instance in it as lightuserdata and the className as a string inside it.
 If we would create it using Lua it would look like this:

     local table = {
         _instance = <userdata: new Player()>,